jnoda/jnoda.github.io/_jobs/en/speexx.md

     logo: logo-speexx.png

 excerpt: |
+    - Designed and developed multiple projects as Spring Boot microservices.
     - Reworked legacy applications, with modern frameworks and technologies.
+    - Promoted changes to development processes with DevOps, automatic testing and quality tools.
-    - Developed integrations with third-party solutions
+    - Developed integrations with third-party solutions.
-    - Researched integration path to other solutions
     - Defined coding and testing guidelines for the development team.
-    - Promoted changes to development processes with DevOps, automatic testing and quality tools.
 ---

 [Speexx](https://www.speexx.com){:target="_blank" rel="noopener"} is a leading provider of award-winning cloud-based online language training and testing solutions for a global workplace.
 We help large organizations everywhere drive productivity by empowering employee communication skills across borders.